 Businesses can complete a short data collection form at this link.

-2-Golden LEAF Foundation Sponsored Western North Carolina Promoting Wood Shops Into the Wholesale Market for Retail Furniture and Home Furnishings Market-"Make More Furniture in North Carolina"
+2-Golden LEAF Foundation Sponsored Western North Carolina Promoting Wood Shops Into the Wholesale Market for Retail Furniture and Home Furnishings Market-"Make More Furniture in North Carolina"-past

 -this project involves assisting wood shops and factories in the western fifty counties in North Carolina to produce wooden items for the wholesale furniture market.
 Our goal is to focus on small shops and factories that are not now producing for the wholesale furniture market and work with them to develop new products and connect them to the retail store buyers.
 Take this link for more information.

-3-US Forest Service and NC Forest Service Promoting Local Public Furniture Project in North Carolina
+3-US Forest Service and NC Forest Service Promoting Local Public Furniture Project in North Carolina-past

 -this is a project that is networking wood shops and factories in the western two thirds of North Carolina to the buyers in local governments and school districts in an effort to promote the local economies in rural and urban counties of North Carolina.
 The goal is to develop the connections and knowledge needed for the state's wood shops and factories to compete with other materials, national and international manufacturers of the cabinets and furnishings that are purchased for public buildings.